dirakx1/MoneyOnTangle/README.md

 ## Notes
-* Clients can be any devices.
+* Clients can be any kind of device.